gleenn/tgwtf/README.md

 	- Set frequency to 144.39
 	- Turn off squelching.
 Make sure you can hear modem buzzes clearly (it's extremely finicky indoors - e.g. moving the radio a couple of feet from one side of the table to another seems to make a big difference).
 	- Plug in TT4
-	- Open terminal at 19200 bps, flow control off
+	- Open terminal at 19200 bps, flow control off (sudo screen -fn /dev/ttyUSB0 19200,cs8, Ctrl-A k to exit)
 	- Power cycle TT4, press ESC three times to go to command mode
 	- Run MONITOR command to calibrate audio level.
 Set RXAMP so that the signal saturates around 80 (e.g. I set it to 10) and turn the volume knob so that static is somewhere in 50s.
 Output level is very, very sensitive to the volume knob position - turning it just a few degrees makes a huge difference.
 80 max/50 avg levels seem to work ok, but we may want to fine tune the numbers.
 	- Press any key to exit monitor, make sure that AMODE is set to TEXT, set ABAUD to 9600 (so that we can switch between TT4 & Kenwood without reconfiguring software), and type QUIT to exit command mode